-There are a number of steps undertaken to ensure that the provide and quality of data/research from third-party ESG vendors will meet expectations.
+There are a number of steps undertaken to ensure that the provide and quality of data/research from third party ESG vendors will meet expectations.
 These include, but are not limited to the following:

 - Prior to any subscription, market analysis is conducted to determine the different competitors for the product/services, where the assessment considers, but is not limited to matters of issuer coverage, product quality, client servicing levels as well as costs. - A trial access period is usually undertaken, during which, ESG and investment professionals will test potential research and analysis may be conducted on specific portfolios to evaluate the outputs in terms of the investment coverage and output quality.
 In this way, potential limitations are identified, evaluated and inform on decisions as to whether the provider is suitable. - Once successful providers are onboarded, there is ongoing dialogue and engagement between users of the output and the provider representations to ensure that the quality and accuracy of data and research continues to meet expectations, and issues are flagged and addressed effectively and efficiently.
 For example, direct training opportunities may be sought for users of the data to understand the product and new ways to integrate it.
 Engagement may be trigger where there are consultations around changing research product methodologies or new solutions developed.
 Investment teams may also discuss research findings directly with the providers' ESG analysts.
-In certain cases, where inaccuracies have been identified or other data quality issues have been identified, these are. - In cases where existing research or data providers fail to meet expectations despite engagement efforts or where superior research or products are identified, the subscription will be terminated.
+In certain cases, where inaccuracies have been identified or other data quality issues have been identified, these are addressed by engagements facilitated between the issuers and research providers to discuss and resolve inconsistencies in data/research.
+Historically, these inaccuracies have resulted from issuers failing to disclose policies or practices on which the research provider is evaluating them, or providers' review cycles lagging issuers' publications/data releases. - In cases where existing research or data providers fail to meet expectations despite engagement efforts or where superior research or products are identified, the subscription will be terminated.